jeffbonnes/titanium_documentation/source/en/tableviews.md

 # The Titanium TableView

 There are members of our community who had already developed a number of mobile applications in native code before discovering Titanium.
 When they were offered projects to target multiple platforms, some of them didn't have the time or inclination to learn a completely new language and environment.
 Others were concerned about the ever-increasing burden, and uninspiring job, of maintaining the same applications across numerous codebases.
-While these are indeed the initial motivations that make a lot of people reassess their development strategy, TableViews are a good example of how Titanium provides another equally-compelling advantage.
+While these are indeed the initial motivations that make a lot of people re-assess their development strategy, TableViews are a good example of how Titanium provides another equally-compelling advantage.

 It would be a fairly complex task to build a table in native code that incorporates sufficient functionality to make it useful.
 Conversely, utilizing just its basic features, much of the most commonly-used functionality comes built-in with the standard Titanium API.
 For instance, with Titanium's 'Simple' TableViews you can:

 * customize the look and feel of your tables and their rows
 * add styled headers and footers to your tables
-* dynamically add and remove rows.
-If there are too many rows to fit on the screen at once, the table will accommodate them by changing from a static to a movable, scrolling, view
+* dynamically add and remove rows (if there are too many rows to fit on the screen at once, the table will accommodate them by changing from a static to a movable, scrolling, view)
 * add a search bar that will filter rows as the user types

-With far less code for you to write to achieve the same result, Titanium makes it very easy to get an impressive prototype up and running, while also being powerful-enough to allow the same code to be developed into a fully-fledged application suitable for public consumption.
+With far less code for you to write to achieve the same result, Titanium makes it very easy to get an impressive prototype up and running, while also being powerful enough to allow the same code to be developed into a fully-fledged application suitable for public consumption.

 # TableView basics